Lensii/terms-and-conditions/README.md

 - You may not use Lensii to facilitate illegal activity
 - You may not attempt to modify the app source code in any way
 - You may not use Lensii to spread fake or intentionally misleading news about any topic
+- You may not harass or pose danger to other users
 - Violating any of these rules may result in a permanent ban at Lensii's sole discretion